-- You need time to find a release to let go of work issues, so that you can engage and enjoy your downtime.,/li.
+- It would help if you had time to find a release to let go of work issues so that you can engage and enjoy your downtime.

 Reliance on drugs and alcohol

-- A nightly need to turn to self-medication, drugs and alcohol to cope with stress is worrisome and a signal for burnout help.
+- A nightly need to turn to self-medication, drugs, and alcohol to cope with stress is problematic and a signal for burnout help.

 - You start making more mistakes and becoming less productive.

-- You may also get more complaints about your work, too.
+- You may get more complaints about your work, too.

 What can you do to combat burnout?

-Burnout isn’t like the flu; it doesn’t go away after a few weeks unless you make some changes in your life.
-And as hard as that may seem, it’s the smartest thing to do because making a few little changes now will keep you in the race with a lot of energy to get you across the finish line.
+Burnout isn’t like the flu; it doesn’t go away after a few weeks unless you change your life.
+And as hard as that may seem, it’s the smartest thing to do because making a few little changes now will keep you in the race with much energy to get you across the finish line.

 - Get organised.
 When you have order in your day, you feel more in control of how it turns out

-- Assess your interests, skills and passions.
-Are the things you’re doing a match to your interests or core values?
+- Assess your interests, skills, and passions.
+Are the things you’re doing match your interests or core values?

 - Identify and manage the stressors that contribute to burnout.
 Look at your stressors individually instead of the big picture.
-They’re a lot less overwhelming and making changes can be easier.
+They’re much less overwhelming, and making changes can be more manageable.

 - Seek support.
 You’re not alone.
 The support of loved ones helps with stress and feelings of burnout.
-You can also try communicating more with co-workers and your boss about your concerns, as well as sharing ideas to enhance projects or improve workflow.
+You can also try communicating more with co-workers and your boss about your concerns and sharing ideas to enhance projects or improve workflow.

 - Get enough sleep.
 Sleep restores well-being and helps protect your health.

 - Evaluate your options.
-What can you realistically change about your lifestyle?
+What can you change about your lifestyle?